Among all the possible destinations in Oregon and the Pacific Northwest, it’s easy see why people from all over are moving to Eugene.

 We work extensively with people relocating from out-of-area, and we’ve designed our site to be a source of clear, detailed information.
 Read on as we take a basic tour of what it’s like in Eugene.

 Let’s start with a fairly simple observation: there’s something about the air here.

-If you’re thinking of moving to Eugene and decide to pay a visit, that’s the first thing you might notice when you step out of the plane.
+If you decide to pay a visit, that’s the first thing you might notice when you step off the plane.
 You can pretty much smell the green–appropriate, considering that Eugene is known as the “Emerald City.”

 The vista may lack somewhat in glamour, but this forest green runs through the blood of Eugene’s residents.
 For Oregon Duck fans (they’re not too hard to find here), throw some bright yellow in there too.

 Take the traffic, for instance.
-If you need to switch lanes in a hurry, by and large people will let you merge.
+If you need to switch lanes in a hurry people will usually let you merge.
 Wait a few seconds too long at a green light, and people don’t blare their horns.
 Wait really long, and maybe you’ll get a gentle tap.